curlz-rs/curlz/README.md

 - ☑️ .env files
 - ☑️ .yaml env files
-- ☑️ placeholders evaluation, via liquid templates
+- ☑️ placeholder evaluation, with the minijinja template engine
   - in urls
   - in http headers (`-H | --header` arguments)
   - in every other passed curl parameter